khevamann/rn-responsive-styles/README.md

 uses a custom version of React Native's `useWindowDimensions` so that it only re-renders when the device size passes over one of the breakpoints, instead of re-rendering on every pixel change.

+# Upgrading to V2

+V2 provides some very useful features like advanced typechecking as well as a more familiar syntax.
+Instead of using functions to call styles, you can simply call them the same way you would normally.
+This means to gradually adopt this library it is as simple as replacing `const styles = Stylesheet.create` with `const useStyles = CreateResponsiveStyles` and adding `const styles = useStyles()` inside your component.
+With this update typechecking will now verify that styles are used for appropriate components and that no css only styles are used.
+In addition, there is support for custom breakpoints.

+**To upgrade:**

+1) Replace `const { styles } = useStyles()` with `const styles = useStyles()`
+2) Replace all styling calls from `styles('container)` to `styles.container`
+3) If you have been using `deviceSize` it is now a standalone hook `const deviceSize = useDeviceSize()`

 # Installation

 `yarn add rn-responsive-styles`